himichaelhe/michaelhe.github.io/index.md

 ### Bio

 I spent my childhood in Shanghai and moved to California in 6th grade.
 I'd love to share some of those stories if you are interested.
 At some point I will write down a few traveling experiences that changed me for the better.
-You can read my other reflections here: [NPR](https://michaelhe.me/pmi), [college](https://michaelhe.me/pomonata), and [switching majors](https://michaelhe.me/switchingmajor).

 P.S: I love In-N-Out.
 My go-to order is cheeseburger with grilled onions, well-done fries, and a cup of water.